fredericGette/wp81documentation/windows81DeveloperLicense/README.md

 ![renewLicense](renewLicense.JPG)

-En after having failed to contact the license server, you get this error message:
+And after having failed to contact the license server, you get this error message:
 ![Error80245004](devLicenseError80245004.JPG)

 ## Solution